biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Braeswood A/G, Houston, TX
+* **Church**: Braeswood A/G, Houston, TX
-Coach:	Emeka Kanu, Paul Kramer (assistant)
+* **Coach**: Emeka Kanu, Paul Kramer (assistant)
+* **Team**:
-Team:	Jared Paige
+    * Jared Paige
-Taiwo Masha
+    * Taiwo Masha
-Ngozi Nwabaduke
+    * Ngozi Nwabaduke
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Won against First Pentecostal A/G, Ottumwa, IA 200 to 15
+  * Round 2: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 70 to 75
+  * Round 3: Won against First A/G, Dickson, TN 210 to 40
+  * Round 4: Won against First A/G, Helena, MT 255 to 75
+  * Round 5: Won against Calvary A/G, Toledo, OH 115 to 70
+  * Round 6: Won against First A/G, Elkton, MD 140 to 40
+  * Round 7: Won against Faith A/G, Orlando, FL 155 to 70
 * **Round Robin**:
-Round 1: Won against Central A/G, Superior, WI 180 to 105
+  * Round 1: Won against Central A/G, Superior, WI 180 to 105
-Round 2: Won against Cedar Park A/G, "Ferocious", Bothell, WA 155 to 105
+  * Round 2: Won against Cedar Park A/G, "Ferocious", Bothell, WA 155 to 105
-Round 3: Lost to The Church at Briargate #1, Colorado Springs, CO 130 to 195 Round 4: Lost to First A/G, San Angelo, TX 25 to 100 Round 5: Won against Christian Temple, Houston, TX 120 to 90 Round 6: Won against Faith A/G, Orlando, FL 165 to 20
+  * Round 3: Lost to The Church at Briargate #1, Colorado Springs, CO 130 to 195
+  * Round 4: Lost to First A/G, San Angelo, TX 25 to 100
+  * Round 5: Won against Christian Temple, Houston, TX 120 to 90
+  * Round 6: Won against Faith A/G, Orlando, FL 165 to 20
-Round 7: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 20 to 195 Round 8: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 135 to 60 Round 9: Lost to First A/G #1, Lexington, KY 60 to 160 Round 10: Won against Calvary A/G, Dunwoody, GA 200 to 15 Round 11: Won against Tacoma Life Center, Tacoma, WA 175 to 70 Round 12: Won against Nixa A/G, Nixa, MO 205 to 25 Round 13: Won against Calvary A/G, Toledo, OH 125 to 115
+  * Round 7: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 20 to 195
+  * Round 8: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 135 to 60
+  * Round 9: Lost to First A/G #1, Lexington, KY 60 to 160
+  * Round 10: Won against Calvary A/G, Dunwoody, GA 200 to 15
+  * Round 11: Won against Tacoma Life Center, Tacoma, WA 175 to 70
+  * Round 12: Won against Nixa A/G, Nixa, MO 205 to 25
+  * Round 13: Won against Calvary A/G, Toledo, OH 125 to 115
-Round 14: Lost to Evangel A/G, Williamsville, NY 75 to 95
+  * Round 14: Lost to Evangel A/G, Williamsville, NY 75 to 95
-Round 15: Lost to James River A/G, "Salt", Ozark, MO 100 to 125
+  * Round 15: Lost to James River A/G, "Salt", Ozark, MO 100 to 125
-Round 16: Won against Aurora First A/G, Aurora, CO 125 to 110
+  * Round 16: Won against Aurora First A/G, Aurora, CO 125 to 110
-Round 17: Won against Crossway Church, Valencia, PA 165 to -20 Round 18: Lost to Galena A/G, Galena, KS 55 to 145
+  * Round 17: Won against Crossway Church, Valencia, PA 165 to -20
+  * Round 18: Lost to Galena A/G, Galena, KS 55 to 145
-Round 19: Won against Calvary Temple, Indianapolis, IN 215 to 15
+  * Round 19: Won against Calvary Temple, Indianapolis, IN 215 to 15
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}